Long-term solution needed to fuel shortage, says south-west business owner

 "Instead of reducing the price of fuel for a period of time, I would have preferred they invest in a long-term solution."

-The Committee for Economic Development of Australia (CEDA).said the budget only taken modest steps to permanently lift the capacity of households to navigate the growing pressures on the economy.
+The Committee for Economic Development of Australia (CEDA) said the budget had only taken modest steps to permanently lift the capacity of households to navigate the growing pressures on the economy.

 "The $8.6 billion of cost-of-living measures mostly benefit income earners and motorists, with many income support recipients receiving the least relief from cost-of-living pressures," CEDA chief economist Jarrod Ball said.
 "With growing inflationary pressures and interest rate rises on the horizon, cost-of-living pressures will not dissipate any time soon and these measures do not provide a long-term solution."